On the dangers of minimalism in web applications

 Trying to break your own applications is a great way to learn about security.

-People with decades of experience have poured their hard won knowledge into the popular web frameworks (Phoenix, Rails, Django, Laravel etc.).
+Years of experience and hard won knowledge has been poured into the popular web frameworks (Phoenix, Rails, Django, Laravel etc.).
 Straying from the ordained way in pursuit of simplicity can be counter productive if you introduce other issues.